Henry Cowell: Final years and death

-In October 1964, Cowell was officially diagnosed with colorectal cancer after a doctor discovered an abundance of polyps in his system during an exam.
+In October 1964, Cowell was diagnosed with colorectal cancer after a doctor discovered an abundance of polyps in his system during an exam.
 It was decided that it could not be operated on, as it went undiagnosed for too long and almost completely engulfed his large intestine.
-Cowell died on December 10, 1965, in his Shady, Woodstock, New York, home, after suffering a series of strokes and succumbing to the disease.
+Cowell died on December 10, 1965, in his Shady, Woodstock, New York, home, following a series of strokes and succumbing to the disease.

 Compositions

-Having a career that spanned more than half a century, Cowell wrote in a very wide range of styles with his own idiosyncratic twist, including serialism, jazz, romanticism, neoclassicism, avant-garde, noise music, minimalism, etc. He is believed to have written over 940 compositions in whole, the majority for solo piano, although some have since been lost or destroyed.
+In a career that spanned more than half a century, Cowell wrote in a very wide range of styles with his own idiosyncratic twist, including serialism, jazz, romanticism, neoclassicism, avant-garde, noise music, minimalism, etc. He is believed to have written over 940 compositions in whole, the majority for solo piano, although some have since been lost or destroyed.
 His wide musical catalog is typically divided into three periods – an experimental and wild early period, a more refined and technical middle period, and a neo-romantic late period.